httpsgithu/Miner/Cryptonight.md

    Prior to the main loop, bytes 0..31 and 32..63 of the Keccak state are XORed, and the resulting 32 bytes are used to initialize variables a and b, 16 bytes each.
 These variables are used in the main loop.

+   > The first and second segment of the Keccak hash are XORed into a and b.

      The main loop is iterated 524,288 times.
 When a 16-byte value needs to be converted into an address in the scratchpad, it is interpreted as a little-endian integer, and the 21 low-order bits are used as a byte index.
 However, the 4 low-order bits of the index are